sFractal-Podii/quizquadaminos/docs/HowToPlay.md

-# QuadBlocksQuiz - Supply Chain Edition
+# QuadBlockQuiz - Supply Chain Edition
-QuadBlocksQuiz is a tetrominoes-like game that is part tetrominoes and part trivia quiz.
+QuadBlockQuiz is a tetrominoes-like game that is part tetrominoes and part trivia quiz.
 Being honest, the trivia is to educate on supply chain.